 Generative Adversarial Networks (GANs) can be trained to generate samples from a high dimensional probability distribution.
-A GAN [23] basically consist of two neural networks, namely, the generator and the discriminator, where the generator's prime job is to produce realistic samples and discriminator distinguishes generator's fake samples from the real samples.
+A GAN [23] basically consist of two neural networks, namely, the generator and the discriminator, where the generator's prime job is to generate realistic samples from a noise vector and discriminator is a binary classifier whose output is either 1 or 0.
 Notably, GAN learns from the samples from the true distribution, without using the true distribution explicitly.
 Likewise, it generates samples and does not explicitly tell the probability density.

-The Generative model G, parameterized by $\Theta$ is a map from a random noise $z \sim p_z(z)$ to $x \sim p_g(G(z, \Theta))$ .
-The training dataset is from a true distribution $x \sim p{real}(x)$ .
-The discriminator $D(x, \Phi)$ predict whether it is coming from $p_g$ or $p{real}$ .
-After completion of the training we expect $p_g$ to be as close as possible to $p{real}$ .
+The Generative model G, parameterized by Θ is a map from a random noise $z \sim p_z(z)$ to $x \sim p_g(G(z, \Theta))$.
+The training dataset is from a true distribution $x \sim p{real}(x)$.
+The discriminator $D(x, \Phi)$ predict whether it is coming from p_g or p{real} .
+After completion of the training we expect p_g to be as close as possible to p{real} .
 The training process is a two players min-max game where discriminator improves its ability to distinguish generator's fake samples and generator also improves its ability to produce more realistic samples to fool the discriminator as the training continues.
 In the training process both the generator and discriminator's weights are updated in tandem.